sheoak/vim-mucfind/README.md

 vim-mucfind
 ===========

-Vim plugin to perform search with mu and insert the selected result.
+Vim plugin to perform email search with mu and insert the selected result.

 This plugin has been created to be used with this great unix-style mail setup by Tomka <tomka@g.o>: